Women’s outdoor groups provide safe and nurturing spaces for many women to make connections and push their limits.

 You cannot tell if someone is transgender or non-binary by looking at them.
 Some people will tell you that they are trans and some will not.
 You’ve probably met many trans people, even if you did not know it at the time.

 Most people are cisgender.
 This means people thought you were a boy or a girl when you were born, and it turns out this was right!
-The short version of cisgender is “cis,” which means same.
+The short version of cisgender is “cis,” which is Latin for same.
+(This is pronounced like “siss.”)

 Trans women